 Thank you to our supporters and our funders including the Government of Alberta - Alberta Multimedia Development Fund, CTV's Bravo!FACT (Foundation to Assist Canadian Talent), and The National Film Board of Canada - Filmmaker Assistance Program.

-Join our mailing list or follow us on Facebook and Twitter for news and updates.
+Join our mailing list or follow us on Facebook and Twitter for news and updates about screenings and other opportunities to see the film.